deXcripter/rpsls.eth/README.md

 ## Game Instructions.

-#### NOTE -- Even though you can simulate both `Player1` and `Player2` from a single browser, I recommend you using two different browsers or even to different PCs to play the game.
+#### NOTE -- Even though you can simulate both `Player1` and `Player2` from a single browser, I recommend you using two different browsers or even to different PCs two play the game.

 - `Player 1` creates a game with the wallet address of player 2, `stake` some eth and make his commitment.
 - `Player 2` just connects his ethereum account (it must be the same address `Player 1` used to create the game), and clicks on `Join Game`.